In a food processor, place the flour, salt, and sugar and process

 about 20 minutes and then reduce the oven temperature to 350 degrees F

 (180 degrees C).
 Continue to bake the pie for about 35 - 45 minutes or

 until the crust is a deep golden brown color and the juices are

 bubbling and thick.
 If the edges of the pie are browning too much

 during baking, cover with a foil ring or aluminum foil.

 Place the baked pie on a wire rack

-to cool for several hours.
+to cool for two to three hours.
 Serve at room temperature with softly

 whipped cream or vanilla ice cream.
 Store any leftovers for 2 - 3 days